 - Children under 18 years old are now FREE with an adult.

 - All under 13’s must be accompanied by an adult.

-- The touchscreens are currently not accessible, nor are paper maps being handed out.
-Instead, you can access the entire audio guide through a free app on your mobile – download in advance Google Play or App Store.
+- In advance of your visit, you can download a museum audio guide through a free app on your mobile – Google Play or App Store.